Here are the Most Effective 3-ingredient DIY Face Moisturizers

 In this post you’ll find a selection of the simplest and most effective DIY Face moisturizers.

-I will explain what are the most basic ingredients you’ll need to effectively moisturize your skin and in what steps to apply them, in the most beginner-friendly approach to DIYing your face moisturizer.
+I’ll explain what are the most basic ingredients you’ll need to effectively moisturize your skin and in what steps to apply them, in the most beginner-friendly approach to DIYing your face moisturizer.

 Hydrators are ingredients that bring water to the skin (humectants), plumping it and keeping it supple.
 Moisturizers are ingredients that bring emollients (oils) to the skin, smoothing it and helping lock in the hydration.

-All skin types require hydration and moisture.
+All skin types require hydration and moisturing.
 Dry, normal, and oily are skin types defined by the amount of sebum (natural oils) they produce, but all of them can get dehydrated if they lose too much water.

-Likewise, your skin may be well hydrated, but if you lack a proper protective barrier (i.e., the skin’s own oil production is inadequate) your skin will feel dry because the water is lost by evaporation.
+Likewise, your skin may be well hydrated, but if you lack a proper protective barrier (i.e., the skin’s own oil production is inadequate) your skin will feel dry, because the water is lost by evaporation.

 Hydrators and moisturizers can be separate products, or they can be combined into one.

-How to properly moisturize your skin?
+How to properly “moisturize” your skin?

 You can do that through a classic moisturizer, a.k.a. a cream.
-Or you can make it really easy and use a hydrating toner (water based), followed by a nourishing face oil to help lock in that hydration, nourish the skin, and smooth it out.
+Or you can make it really easy and use a hydrating toner (water based), followed by a nourishing face oil or fat to help lock in that hydration, nourish the skin, and smooth it out.

 This post will go over this last method.